is4tomj/is4tomj-hugo/content/posts/0003-drafting-patent-applications.md

 ---
-title: "Preparing a Well-Written Draft Patent Application"
+title: "Properties of a Well-Written Draft Patent Application"
-description: "Techniques a properties of a well-written draft patent application."
+description: "Properties of a well-written draft patent application."
 date: "2016-10-28"
 categories:
     - "Drafting"